How to setup TLS encryption, and what logs to set if further troubleshooting is required.

 Linux:

-3. Import downstream MTA trusted certificate (.pem format) into a Java Keystore as below:
+- Import the downstream MTA certificate into the Java Keystore as below:

 Linux: keytool -importcert -keystore

-D. Recycle the SMTP Prevent server, and test the TLS mailing process and collect the logs send them back for further review by Symantec engineering.
+- Recycle the SMTP Prevent server, and test the TLS mailing process

 In cases where Exchange and Message Labs have been involved, you may need to try the following: